sh3lk/mx/website/docs.md

 ## Versioning

-To roll out a new version of your application, simply rebuild your application and run `weaver kube deploy` again.
+To roll out a new version of your application, simply rebuild your application and run `mx kube deploy` again.
 Once you deploy the newly generated Kubernetes resources, it will start a new tree that runs the new application version.

 **Note** that it is the responsibility of the user to make sure that the new